The Future of Design Consulting: 4 Business Models to Consider

 1) What is in a Name?
 That which we call a Designer

-A sometime now the design industry has been heading towards is a 360-degree holistic approach to design.
+For some time now the design industry has been heading towards is a 360-degree holistic approach to design.
 As such design disciplines (industrial, product, graphics, UI etc.) are all merging to ensure that the solution to the proposition is a consistent one.

 Therefore multidisciplinary designers with the ability to move between disciplines can be a lucrative one.
 Many of the design superstars have embraced this early on, and are now reaping the benefits from projects that range from interiors to art.

 An interesting thing to consider is how to sell such services?
 Do we still call ourselves designers?
 What about calling designers, artists or strategists instead?
-The answer probably has to do with your target clients and what they understand as what you do.
+The answer probably has to do with your target clients and what they understand what you do.
 Calling myself a Design Strategist got me nowhere, so I’ve settled on Design Director instead.
 I am directing a kind of traffic, no?

 2) Design Alliances

 My new friend had a better name for this.
 He calls it the “Design Mafia.”
 I chuckled at the thought of how accurate his description could be.
 The advantage of strength in numbers cannot be underestimated while at the same time keeping overheads low.
-However this often leads to outsiders looking in with disdain, as designers can be rather incestuous if they want to.
+However, this often leads to outsiders looking in with disdain, as designers can be rather incestuous if they want to.

 On a more positive note, as non-traditional buyers of design, such as the people at City Hall or Non-Profits organizations, start to require the services of designers, we will find more and more designers banding together to grab that big deal or solve those wicked problems.